avibagchi/avibagchi.github.io/_pages/home.md

 permalink: /
 ---

 My name is Avi Bagchi, and I am a senior at the University of Pennsylvania studying computer science.
 My research aims to develop algorithms that guarantee the reliability and security of machine learning models.
+I am originally from Loudonville, New York.

 I am applying to PhD programs for admission in Fall 2026.